Tria Dental Tysons

 Sleep bruxism happens at night and is considered to be a sleep disturbance.
 If you wake up with a tired jaw, pain that feels like an earache, or tooth pain and sensitivity, you may be experiencing sleep bruxism symptoms.
 If left untreated, over time the effects of bruxism can lead to serious dental issues including worn tooth enamel and flattened teeth that have deteriorated from excessive grinding.
 Your teeth may become loose or chipped if grinding occurs often enough.

-Family members may alert you of bruxism because they hear you grinding your teeth at night.
-If you are not aware of teeth grinding while you’re awake, Dr. Brown has the experience to detect the signs.
+Family members may alert you of bruxism, because they hear you grinding your teeth at night.
+If you are not aware of teeth grinding while you’re awake, Dr. Shine has the experience to detect the signs.
 During routine exams, he looks for indications of wear and tear on your teeth as well as jaw tenderness and other oral symptoms.

 In addition to uncomfortable symptoms like headaches and ear pain, chronic teeth grinding can require extensive dental work like bridges, crowns, or tooth implants.
 Bruxism can also lead to complications of your temporomandibular joints, or TMJs, resulting in pain and clicking noises when you open and close your mouth.